-In order to present the maximum impact of the proposed project, the three-year construction schedule was used.
-Because this is a possibility due to the unknowns associated with construction phasing depending on market conditions and other unanticipated factors, the SEIR conservatively uses this scenario to determine the air quality impacts of the proposed project.
-The SEIR concluded on pp. 3.D-56 and 3.D-80 that both criteria air pollutant impacts and health risk impacts would be significant and unavoidable with mitigation under the compressed three-year construction schedule.
-Therefore, construction occurring 6 or 7 days per week would not result in a new NOx exceedance or a new impact.
-As such, the draft SEIR finds a significant and unavoidable impact due to the uncertainty associated with the construction schedule, and this uncertainty incorporates the potential for accelerated construction activities which may include weekend construction.
+In order to present the maximum impact of the proposed project, the three-year construction schedule was used to determine air quality impacts.
+Because this is a possibility due to the unknowns associated with construction phasing depending on market conditions and other unanticipated factors, the draft SEIR conservatively uses this scenario to determine the air quality impacts of the proposed project.
+The draft SEIR concludes on pp. 3.D-56 and 3.D-80 that both criteria air pollutant impacts and health risk impacts would be significant and unavoidable with mitigation under the compressed three-year construction schedule.
+Therefore, construction occurring six or seven days per week would not result in a new NOx exceedance or a new impact.
+Thus, the draft SEIR finds a significant and unavoidable impact due to the uncertainty associated with the construction schedule, and this uncertainty incorporates the potential for accelerated construction activities that may include weekend construction.